Critical Thinking with AI: 3 Approaches

 Evaluate | Identify the gaps between the criteria and the output. | Based on the criteria we established in step 1, let’s refine the marketing campaign idea to target Ontario millennials interested in fitness and wellness to build a healthy lifestyle and save money over a year.
 Please ask AI to regenerate the original draft, and add more criteria to improve the output.
 Now, let’s ask, “What’s changed?
 What’s still missing?
 What should we try again?
 When should we stop?” | Encourage students to think about what AI could add, delete, or modify.
 What should be selected, and what should be discarded?
 What advice does AI give for how to improve?
 What might AI not be able to improve? |

-Re-prompt | Give further instructions to AI using identified criteria. | Based on the criteria we established in step 1, let’s refine the marketing campaign idea to target millennials in Ontario who are interested in fitness and wellness to build a healthy lifestyle and save money over a year.
-Please ask AI to regenerate the original draft, and add more criteria to improve the output.
-Now, let’s ask, “What’s changed?
-What’s still missing?
-What should we try again?
-When should we stop?” | Discuss with students the importance of specific prompts in generating quality AI outputs.
+Re-prompt | Give further instructions to AI using identified criteria. | Let’s list what makes a good marketing campaign, for example, for a new fitness product.
+What must we know to determine whether it’s a good campaign? | Discuss with students the importance of specific prompts in generating quality AI outputs.
 Include a discussion of what has improved and what has not improved.
 Discuss the limits of AI as a “thinking” tool, and the benefits of human thinking in improving outputs. |

-The Gardener’s Tree: Ideas, Connections, Extensions (ICE)
+The Gardener’s Tree: Ideate, Connect, Extend (ICE)

-Here are the three steps to show in a worked example in class:
+Three steps to show in a worked example in class:

 Example in Practice